RuthaPrasad/ODT/ODTv2/Code/UI/homepage/readme.md

-Run the index.html file to load the homepage
+Run the index.html file on the browser to load the homepage